nextleap-project/countermitm/source/new.rst

 provider/network attackers.
 There are never any warnings about changed keys that could be clicked away.

-A user with a new key (because e.g. of lost device) looses the ability to read from or write to the group any messages and needs to find one group member to perform secure-join again.
+A user who lost his device or key, she looses the ability to read from or write to the verified group.
+She will need to find one group member to perform secure-join again.

 The provider can not impersonate Bob